filekit-co/wikitoday-front/src/lib/data/2023-08-04/SHISEIDO-multipowde/EN-US.md

 ---
-title: ''SHISEIDO' multipowder with Japanese scenery released'
+title: '''SHISEIDO'' multipowder with Japanese scenery released'
-description: 'Japan's Shiseido has announced the launch of Ordinary Prism Illuminator Pico, a multipowder featuring the colors of Japanese landscapes under the SHISEIDO brand, on October 1.'
+description: 'Japan''s Shiseido has announced the launch of Ordinary Prism Illuminator Pico, a multipowder featuring the colors of Japanese landscapes under the SHISEIDO brand, on October 1.'
 category: 'Beauty'
 keywords: '일본'
 date: '2023-08-04'